 is a director of a family farm in mid-Norfolk which grows combinable crops (mainly grass for seed), sugar beet, potatoes and dwarf beans and runs a small suckler beef enterprise.
 Having been a science teacher, she is particularly interested in agricultural education and research and was a member of the Governing Body at Easton College, Norfolk, for almost 19 years and was a Board member of the Morley Research Centre before joining the Morley Agricultural Foundation.
 She is also a director of the British Beet Research Organisation and a Council member of the Royal Norfolk Agricultural Association.
 She is also President of the Dereham Young Farmers Club.
 Christine takes particular interest in education linked projects for the Foundation.
 To date the Foundation has been involved in sponsorship of four PhD degrees and is involved with the Agricultural Department of Easton College.

-Robert is a director of a 515 ha family farm in mid-Norfolk.
-The company also contract farms 570 ha for other local farmers.
-Cropping includes wheat, malting barley, oilseed rape, beans, oats, grass seed, sugar beet and blackcurrants.
+Robert is a director of a 768 ha family farm in mid-Norfolk.
+The company also contract farms 420 ha for other local farmers.
+Cropping includes wheat, barley, oilseed rape, beans, grass seed and sugar beet.
 His main area of interest is improving soil structure.
 In 1996 Richard was awarded a Nuffield Scholarship, sponsored by the Royal Norfolk Agricultural Association, to study “The practice and financing of arable crops research and the dissemination of results”.
-He is a director of TAG and, prior to that, served for a number of years on the Board of Morley Research Centre.
+He served for a number of years on the Board of Morley Research Centre.